Spain's new volcano attracts visitors, destroys banana crops

-1 of11 Lava from a volcano engulfs a building near El Paso on the island of La Palma in the Canaries, Spain, Monday Sept.
+1 of11 Hot lava reaches a swimming pool after an eruption of a volcano on the island of La Palma in the Canaries, Spain, Monday, Sept.
 20, 2021.
-Giant rivers of lava are tumbling slowly but relentlessly toward the sea after a volcano, seen in backround, erupted on a Spanish island off northwest Africa.
+Giant rivers of lava are tumbling slowly but relentlessly toward the sea after a volcano erupted on a Spanish island off northwest Africa.
 The lava is destroying everything in its path but prompt evacuations helped avoid casualties after Sunday's eruption.
-(Kike Rincon, Europa Press via AP) Kike Rincon/AP Show More Show Less
+(Europa Press via AP) AP Show More Show Less

 2 of11 A municipal worker looks as smoke rises after a volcano erupted, near El Paso on the island of La Palma in the Canaries, Spain, Tuesday, Sept.
 21, 2021.
 A dormant volcano on a small Spanish island in the Atlantic Ocean erupted on Sunday, forcing the evacuation of thousands of people.
 Huge plumes of black-and-white smoke shot out from a volcanic ridge where scientists had been monitoring the accumulation of molten lava below the surface.
 Emilio Morenatti/AP Show More Show Less 3 of11